6 Backpacks for Carrying Dachshunds Scrutinized

 Sadly, the dream bag I covet does not exist.
 Well, not yet anyway.

 I’m currently working on assembling my ideal Dachshund carrier backpack from several different parts and bags.
+If I ever finish it, I will come back and write DIY instructions for it.

 I’ve been asked many times why I don’t sketch and manufacture my own Dachshund carrier backpack to sell but I don’t think people realize how much time and money goes into that.